 Seven campgrounds — four in Hells Canyon and three at C.J.
 Strike — owned and operated by Idaho Power are open for reservations.
 Some spots will remain available on a first-come, first-served basis.
 Also, overnight camping sites at Swan Falls Dam, Carter’s Landing in Hells Canyon, Locust Park near C.J.
 Strike and the Moonshine Mine boat launch near Richland, Oregon, are not included in the reservation system.

-Reservations can only be made for visits scheduled between the first Friday in April through the last Sunday in October.
-You can make reservations up to nine months in advance.
+Reservations can be made year round and up to nine months in advance.
 Off-season camping will remain first-come, first-served.

 It costs $10 to reserve online.
 A phone-reservation option is also available, for $15.
 Camping rates have not changed; however, campers will be responsible for state and local taxes that previously were paid by Idaho Power.
 Prices range from $8-$16 per night depending on campsite location and whether it is an RV or tent space.
 Full camping rates, FAQs and a link to the online reservation system are available at idahopower.com/recreation.